Strong coupling in chiral cavities: nonperturbative framework for enantiomer discrimination: Results

 which justifies the second contribution in the fit.
-The collective effects are slightly stronger when molecules are displaced along $\mathbf{k}$.
-Specifically, we note that the coefficient for the square root term in Fig.\ref{fig:Collective}a is twice as large as in Fig.\ref{fig:Collective}b.
+The field induced energy differences are slightly stronger when molecules are displaced along $\mathbf{k}$.
 Although the effect becomes infinitely large as the number of molecules increases, the cavity-induced differences are not extensive.
+Our results are in disagreement with those reported in Ref.~\onlinecite{galego2015cavity}, where the authors show that ground state properties do not depend on the number of molecules in the cavity.
+This disagreement, in our opinion, is due to the inclusion of the squared field term, $A^{2}$, in the Hamiltonian, see Eq.(6).
+This contribution, which is on par with the dipole self-energy in the formalism of Ref.~\onlinecite{galego2015cavity}, changes the effective frequency of the cavity from $\omega$ to $\tilde{\omega}$ introducing a dependence on the number of molecules also for ground state properties.
+Differently from resonant effects, therefore, it is not the effective coupling with the field that changes, but the frequency.
+Since the frequency variations are proportional to $\lambda^{2}$, neglecting such terms becomes more and more exact as the coupling decreases and the approach in Ref.~\onlinecite{galego2015cavity} is obtained.
 If the chiral molecule is dissolved in a liquid, the solvent too plays a significant role in enhancing the field-discriminating power.
 Indeed, when the solute is chiral the solvent arranges in a chiral structure itself at least in the first few solvation shells.
 Under these conditions the field interacts with a significantly larger chiral system increasing the discriminating effect.
-For example, in Fig.\ref{fig:Solvent_role} we show that when 10 water molecules solvate 1-fluoroethylamine, the cavity effect almost doubles.
-Finally, a molecule in chiral cavity interacts with more than one mode at a time.
-Since the sign of the discriminating power is independent of the mode frequency, the interaction with multiple cavity modes enhances the overall cavity effects.
-All the factors discussed above will increase the field-induced energy differences in chiral cavities, potentially to the kJ/mol range.
+For example, in Fig.~\ref{fig:Solvent_role} we show that when 10 water molecules solvate 1-fluoroethylamine, the cavity effect almost doubles.
+We envision that the solvent enhancement should become even more intense if additional chiral molecules are added in the solution or if a chiral solvent is used in the first place.
+This topic will be the subject of a future publication.
+Additional anisotropy factors, like magnetic fields or pulses of external circularly polarized light, could also enhance the cavity discrimination similarly to what happens for MCD spectra \cite{sun2019ab,stephens1970theory,stephens1974magnetic}.
+All the factors discussed above should increase the field-induced energy differences in chiral cavities, potentially to the kJ/mol range.